 - Open the pot and using an immersion blender (affiliate link), puree the soup to a thick but still pourable consistency.
 With an immersion blender, you can blend soups very conveniently right in the pot even when they are hot.
 If you don't have one, allow the soup to cool down and process in your regular blender until smooth.
 Add extra water if the soup is too thick.

-- Stir in the coconut cream, squeeze half a lime (optional), and add a couple of dashes of black pepper.
+- Stir in the coconut milk, squeeze half a lime (optional), and add a couple of dashes of black pepper.
 The soup is ready to be served!